 the UE shall perform a local release of all such PDU sessions except for an emergency PDU session, if any.

+For a UE that indicates support for network slice-specific authentication and authorization, with respect to each of the PDU session(s) active in the UE:

+a) if the UE received an allowed NSSAI but no pending NSSAI in the REGISTRATION ACCEPT message, and if the allowed NSSAI contains neither:

+1) an S-NSSAI matching to the S-NSSAI of the PDU session; nor

+2) a mapped S-NSSAI matching to the mapped S-NSSAI of the PDU session;

+b) if the UE received a pending NSSAI but no allowed NSSAI in the REGISTRATION ACCEPT message, and every mapped S-NSSAI in the pending NSSAI does not match with the mapped S-NSSAI of the PDU session; or

+c) if the UE received a pending NSSAI and an allowed NSSAI in the REGISTRATION ACCEPT message, and

+1) if the allowed NSSAI contains neither:

+i) an S-NSSAI matching to the S-NSSAI of the PDU session; nor

+ii) a mapped S-NSSAI matching to the mapped S-NSSAI of the PDU session; and

+2) if every mapped S-NSSAI in the pending NSSAI does not match with the mapped S-NSSAI of the PDU session;

+the UE shall perform a local release of all such PDU sessions except for an emergency PDU session, if any.

 For each of the PDU session(s) active in the UE, if the allowed NSSAI contains a mapped S-NSSAI matching to the mapped S-NSSAI of the PDU session, the UE shall locally update the S-NSSAI associated with the PDU session to the corresponding S-NSSAI received in the allowed NSSAI.

 If the REGISTRATION ACCEPT message contains a configured NSSAI IE with a new configured NSSAI for the current PLMN and optionally the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN, the UE shall store the contents of the configured NSSAI IE as specified in subclause 4.6.2.2.